So Long Ago the Garden

 So Long Ago the Garden is an album recorded by Larry Norman, released in 1973.
 It is the second album in what came to be known as his "trilogy," which began with the album Only Visiting This Planet and concluded with In Another Land.
-So Long Ago the Garden was controversial because Norman's previously blatant Christian beliefs were more veiled on this album.
+So Long Ago the Garden was controversial because Norman's previously obvious Christian beliefs were more veiled on this album.
 In the song "Shot Down", on the album In Another Land, Norman responded to accusations by fellow Christians that he had abandoned his faith in search of fame and fortune.

 History

-On August 7, 1973, Norman entered AIR studios in London to record his favorite album, the second album in his Trilogy, So Long Ago the Garden which was produced by The Triumvirate of British producers Rod Edwards, Roger Hand, Jon Miller.
-According to John J. Thompson, "lyrically, as the title suggests, the album reflects on the nature of the human condition.
-The songs deal with characters ... knee deep in the madness of life without God".
-In a 1980 interview, Norman explained the purpose of So Long Ago the Garden:
+Norman began recording the album on August 7, 1973 at AIR studios in London.
+It was produced by a British triumvirate of Rod Edwards, Roger Hand and Jon Miller.
+According to John J. Thompson, lyrically "the album reflects on the nature of the human condition.
+The songs deal with characters...knee deep in the madness of life without God".
+In a 1980 interview, Norman said:

 It is my favourite album, and one of the most banned and misunderstood albums that I've recorded.
 Christians don't seem to be as aware of, or as sensitive to, the dire state of humanity as they are about the pleasant growth of their Christian walk.
 So Long Ago The Garden was as definitive a statement as I could make about the emptiness of our lives without Christ, just how lonely and wretched we truly are.
-I alternated songs.
-One song would talk about a man trying to find satisfaction and true love, and expecting a woman to somehow fill all of his needs and be his whole world.
-The next song would be Lonely By Myself.
-Strictly about a man looking for something, and he doesn't know what it is.
-We know it's God, and he knows it's something like great universal love, but he can't find it, and it causes him Ecclesiastical despair.
-Then Be Careful What You Sign, making that choice between God or Satan, and the song after that was making a choice between your own integrity, or giving up your integrity for things like love, whatever momentary, ephemeral things that we look to for lasting happiness.
-So it was all a very premeditated and carefully written album.